shammun/clim_680_hw/index.md

   </code>
 </pre>

 For all the points or locations where the mean temperature during positive IOD is significantly different than neutral phase of IOD is shown with dots.
 Now, we will look at a single such point, here a point at 75 degree East and 22.5 degree North.
-We will now visually inspect how IOD and temperature anomaly at this point move together over time.
+We will now visually inspect how IOD and temperature anomaly at this point move together over time [Notebook](https://github.com/shammun/clim_680_hw/blob/main/HW3_New.ipynb).

 <!-- Toggle Button for Image 11 -->
 <button onclick="toggleVisibility('image11', 'code11')" style="background-color: #0066cc; color: white; border: none; padding: 10px 20px; text-align: center; text-decoration: none; display: inline-block; font-size: 16px; margin: 4px 2px; cursor: pointer; border-radius: 8px;">